johanlundahl/home_monitor/README.md

 sudo reboot
 ```

-## How to use the application
+## Logging
-The application is run in the background without an user interface.
-Events are logged to the application log file and can be viewed through
+Application events are logged to the application log file and can be viewed through
 ```
 tail -f application.log
 ```